HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 Function: retrieveAnnouncementsCards()

 ## Description
-This function retrives and displays announcements relevant to a user for a given course and version.
+This function retrieves and displays announcements relevant to a user for a given course and version.

 ## Input Parameters
 - Parameter: username